United States Marine Hospital (Portland, Maine)

-The Marine Hospital is a historic medical facility at 331 Veranda Road (United States Route 1) on Martin's Point in Portland, Maine.
-Built in the late 1850s to a design by Ammi B. Young, it is the only known surviving Marine Hospital (a federal facility for treating seamen) of the period to retain original iron railings.
+The Marine Hospital is a historic medical facility at 331 Veranda Road in Martin's Point in Portland, Maine.
+Built in the late 1850s to a design by Ammi B. Young, it is the only known surviving Marine Hospital of the period to retain original iron railings.
 The building is now part of the Portland campus of the Martin's Point Health Care medical practice.
 It was listed on the National Register of Historic Places in 1974.